MartinPaulo/resplat/jenkins/README.md

 For Jenkins server, see https://github.com/AlanCLo/JenkinsServer

+See [Setup](#setup) for how to setup parameters for these builds

 ### Backup

+Nightly processes will perform full database dumps of the Prod database.
+Backup is stored on OpenStack SWIFT using duplicity.
+This system is also used to mirror the QA database with Prod by executing database restoration with the latest backup.
+Backups stored includes:
+* Daily
+* Weekly
+* Monthly
+Rolling window policies are applied to each of these frequencies and backups older than X will be removed.

-Currently, the Jenkins Server is reponsible for execution of backup scripts.
+Currently, the Jenkins Server is reponsible for execution of backup scripts and restoration.

-For backup scripts, see https://github.com/AlanCLo/JenkinsServer/duplicity
+For backup scripts documentation, see https://github.com/AlanCLo/JenkinsServer/duplicity

 ## Setup